google/pygtrie/README.rst

 pygtrie is a Python library implementing a trie data structure.

-Trie data structure, also known as radix or prefix tree, is a tree associating keys to values where all the descendants of a node have a common prefix (associated with that node).
+`Trie data structure <http://en.wikipedia.org/wiki/Trie>`_, also known as radix or prefix tree, is a tree associating keys to values where all the descendants of a node have a common prefix (associated with that node).

 The trie module contains ``Trie``, ``CharTrie`` and ``StringTrie`` classes each implementing a mutable mapping interface, i.e. ``dict``